LBruegger/PhotoSpotr/README.md

 # PhotoSpotr
 PhotoSpotr is an image exploration application.
 Currently running under iOS.
-Android support is the pipe.
+Android support is in the pipe.